50+ Bible Verses About Ego, Pride, and Humility

 with all lowliness and gentleness, with longsuffering, bearing with one another in love

-10 Bible Verses on Overcoming Pride
+10 Bible Verses That Warn Against Pride and Ego

 11) Proverbs 16:18